Set up a general development environment for SharePoint 2013

 Sign in to the Microsoft Azure management portal.

+Create a VM using one of the images in the gallery for Windows Server 2008 R2 Service Pack 1 x64, Windows Server 2012 (or later).
 Follow the instructions provided by the virtual machine creation wizard.
-We recommend an X-Large VM size for SharePoint 2013 development.
+We recommend an X-Large VM size for SharePoint development.

-Once you’ve set up your development environment, you can access your source control from Visual Studio 2013 on the virtual machine by using an Azure Point-to-Site connection.
-See Configure a Point-to-Site VPN in the Management Portal for instructions on how to do this.
+Once you’ve set up your development environment, you can access your source control from Visual Studio on the virtual machine by using an Azure Point-to-Site connection.
+See Configure a point-to-site VPN connection to an Azure Virtual Network for instructions on how to do this.

-Use Microsoft Hyper-V and install SharePoint 2013 on a virtual machine running a Windows Server 2008 R2 Service Pack 1 x64 or Windows Server 2012 guest operating system.
-See Use best practice configurations for the SharePoint 2013 virtual machines and Hyper-V environment for guidance on setting up a Microsoft Hyper-V virtual machine for SharePoint 2013.
+Use Microsoft Hyper-V and install SharePoint on a virtual machine running a Windows Server 2008 R2 Service Pack 1 x64 or Windows Server 2012 guest operating system.
+See Use best practice configurations for the SharePoint 2013 virtual machines and Hyper-V environment for guidance on setting up a Microsoft Hyper-V virtual machine for SharePoint.

 Run the PrerequisiteInstaller.exe tool.